ryanvo504/Genepool/README.md

 # Gene Pool

-In this assignment,  you'll build a database program that stores a collection of people and  their biological relatives.
+Build a database program that stores a collection of people and  their biological relatives.
 You can then search this database based on the relationships between the people it contains.

-The "user interface" logic  is written for you.
 The `main.cpp` file handles the main input-output loop,  and the `Query.*` files handle parsing, validating, and executing queries.
-You can edit these files for testing, but you shouldn't need to.
-On Gradescope, your code will be run against the originals.

-You'll need to figure out how to best store your data.
-Try to make relationship queries as easy as possible.
-Write the  `GenePool` class and the basic `Person` functions first - the things you'll need to read data from a file  and fill your database with people.
-Then implement the  relationship query  functions  in the `Person` class.
-As soon as you have some of these done, you can start testing:

 ```
 [iris@olympus genepool]$ ./genepool data/Cunco.tsv
 > Kind's mother